mdn/content/files/en-us/web/api/htmlinputelement/stepup/index.md

 ## Example

-Click the button in this example to increment the {{HTMLElement("input/number", "number")}} input type:
+Click the button in this example to increase the {{HTMLElement("input/number", "number")}} input type:

 ### HTML